tranthuytan/math-util-swt301/README.md

+[![CI with GitHub Actions using Ant and JUnit | © 2022 by giao.lang](https://github.com/tranthuytan/math-util-swt301/actions/workflows/ci-junit.yml/badge.svg)](https://github.com/tranthuytan/math-util-swt301/actions/workflows/ci-junit.yml)
 # Welcome to my Repository - math-util project
-[![CI with GitHub Actions using Ant and JUnit | © 2022 by giao.lang](https://github.com/tranthuytan/math-util-swt301/actions/workflows/ci-junit.yml/badge.svg)](https://github.com/tranthuytan/math-util-swt301/actions/workflows/ci-junit.yml)

-## You will find in this repo:
+## You will find in this repo the following stuff:
-* Java project with JUnit Test
+* The Math-Util library that offers multiple math finctions (a Java-based source code)
 * .gitignore file for Visual Studio project
 * README.md - this file itself - using Markdown language
+* GitHub Actions to demonstrate the Continuous Integration (CI) technology
 * ...

 ### Screenshots